 If you are going to an Erasmus destination, you may be required to complete a Learning Agreement at the time of application to the host university, OR you may simply be required to complete a form where you list your desired modules.
-The course selection is then reviewed by the host university, which will contact you in due course to advise whether you are accepted into these modules or whether you need to amend your course choices.
+Your module selection is then reviewed by the host university, whose staff will contact you in due course to advise whether you are accepted into these modules or whether you need to amend your choices.

-Who is/are my Year Abroad Coordinator(s)?
+Who is/are my Study Abroad Academic Coordinator(s)?

-For each subject, there is a designated member of academic staff at the University of Galway whose role is to guide and advise students on their course selection in that subject at the host university abroad, and to provide academic support, should they need it, during their studies abroad.
+For each subject or programme, there is a designated member of academic staff at the University of Galway whose role is to guide and advise students on their course selection in that subject at the host university abroad, and to provide academic support, should they need it, during their studies abroad.
 This person will also evaluate students' performance in that subject during the period of study abroad, based on the results shown in the final transcript of records from the host university.

-Students taking two subjects while abroad will have two academic coordinators, but sometimes only one of them will need to sign the learning agreement.
+Students taking two "joint honours" subjects while abroad will have two academic coordinators, but often only one of them will need to sign the learning agreement.
 However, it is really important that you obtain written approval from both coordinators for your chosen courses: if only one signs the learning agreement, then you must get an e-mail from the other approving your course selection in that subject.